-Keywords: metacognitive, learning interest, gender, biology subjects
+Keywords: metacognitive, learning interest, gender, biology subjects.

 1. INTRODUCTION

 Metacognitive is one of the important competencies needed by learners in developing 21st century skills to support life independence (Nurmi et al., 2024; Singla, 2023).
 This competency plays a role in equipping learners to learn effectively, independently, and reflectively, so that they can understand the needs and strategies needed in the learning process (Asda et al., 2022; Riyadi et al., 2024).
 In line with the four pillars of UNESCO education, namely learning to know, learning to do, learning to be, and learning to live together, metacognitive allows learners to build a complete identity and positive contribution to society (Erlin et al., 2021).
 Metacognitive helps learners design learning strategies, recognize difficulties, and make optimal use of learning resources(Asda, 2024; Stanton et al., 2021).